Connecting to a Remote Server Over SSH on Windows

 A secure shell (SSH) is used for secure communication between devices.
 When most people refer to SSH, it is within the context of a connecting from a local computer to a remote server, commonly for administration tasks related to website hosting.

-This article covers the basics of connecting to a remote server (such as a Linode) over SSH on a local Windows system.
+This article walks you through how to use SSH from Windows, covering the basics of installing a Windows SSH command-line tool and connecting to a remote server (such as a Linode) over SSH on a local Windows system.

 Before You Begin